andrewldesousa/andrewldesousa.github.io/_posts/2020-01-22-linear-algebra-for-ml.md

 The way to think about this equation is this: given a vector x and matrix A, apply matrix A to x and out comes b.
 This is known as a Linear transformation.
 A linear transformation in Linear Algebra occurs whenever you apply a Linear System to an object, where an object can be a vector, matrix, or tensor.
 The image of a linear transformation is b, which is the result of applying A to x.

+## Matrix operations

+Take a break here if you need to.
+Matrix operations, which don't require exceptional mathmatecal abilties to, come up quite frequently in Machine Learning so it is important that you nail this part.

+Now that we've laid out the foundation to linear algebra, let's describe how operations regarding these matrices occur.
+So like normal scalar operations, matrices can be added, multiplied, inverted, and squared, but unlike scalars, they cannot be divided.